Taxation of international executives

 A gross-up is not required in the year of departure but may be advisable in order to avoid having to file an income tax return in the year after departure.

 The withholding tax constitutes a payment towards an individual’s tax liability and thus parallels the rates in the (progressive) individual income tax schedules.
 If an individual is taxable in respect of employment income, the payer has a withholding requirement.
-The CRA provides tax-withholding tables to calculate the amount of withholdings required on various types of payments (such as periodic and lump sum).
-The Québec Ministry of Revenue provides similar withholding tables for Québec provincial taxes.
+The CRA provides employers with tax-withholding tables prior to the start of each calendar year to calculate the amount of federal and provincial (excluding Québec) withholding taxes required on various types of payments (such as periodic and lump sum).
+Revenu Québec provides similar withholding tables for Québec provincial taxes.
+These tables are updated if there are any changes in the withholding rates during the relevant year.

-Employers are required to report, withhold, and remit withholding tax each pay period unless a waiver of withholding tax has been issued by CRA (or by the Quebec Ministry of Revenue in respect of Québec withholding tax).
+Employers are required to report, withhold, and remit withholding tax each pay period unless a waiver of withholding tax has been issued by CRA (or by Revenu Québec in respect of Québec withholding tax).

 If the second or the third method is applied, the individual is not required to increase the instalments for the current year to reflect any increase in the individual’s income for that year and may pay the balance of any remaining tax on or before the filing deadline for the tax return without incurring any penalties.
-The CRA will generally send installment reminder notices indicating the installments due under method three.
+The CRA will generally send taxpayers instalment reminder notices indicating the instalments due under method three, following the first tax year the taxpayers have a balance due on the filing of their tax returns that is in excess of CAD3,000.

-Foreign tax credits are calculated by each source country, with separate computations for business and non-business income taxes paid.
+Foreign tax credits are calculated by each source country/jurisdiction, with separate computations for business and non-business income taxes paid.
 The allowable foreign tax credit cannot exceed the Canadian tax that would otherwise be payable on that category of income.
-Foreign tax credits on property income (other than real property) cannot exceed the lesser of 15 percent or the withholding rate provided in a relevant tax treaty (e.g., many of Canada’s treaties provide a 10% rate on interest income) of the income received from the foreign property.
-Unused non-business foreign credits cannot be carried over to other years, but may be claimed as a deduction if the foreign tax does not exceed the withholding rate specified under a tax treaty between Canada and the country that levied the tax.
-(The Canada/US tax treaty provides relief against US tax for the non-creditable foreign tax on property income, as well as allows taxes in excess of the specified withholding rate to be deducted by US citizens on their Canadian tax returns.).
-Any unused business foreign tax credits may be carried back three years and forward ten years.
+Foreign tax credits on property income (other than real property) cannot exceed the lesser of 15 percent or the withholding rate provided in a relevant tax treaty (e.g. many of Canada’s treaties provide a 10 percent rate on interest income) of the income received from the foreign property.
+Unused non-business foreign credits cannot be carried over to other years, but may be claimed as a deduction if the foreign tax does not exceed the withholding rate specified under a tax treaty between Canada and the country/jurisdiction that levied the tax.

 Non-refundable tax credits that may be claimed on a Canadian income tax return by a resident include (but are not limited to):

-Non-residents may only claim general tax credits for the following items, if relevant, unless 90% or more of their net income for the relevant calendar year is subject to Canadian income tax:
+Non-residents may only claim general tax credits for the following items, if relevant, unless 90 percent or more of their net income for the relevant calendar year is subject to Canadian income tax:

-This calculation assumes a married taxpayer resident in Ontario, Canada with two minor children whose three-year assignment begins 1 January 2016 and ends 31 December 2018.
-The taxpayer’s base salary is USD 160,000 and the calculation covers three calendar years.
+This calculation assumes a married taxpayer resident in Ontario, Canada with two minor children whose 3-year assignment begins 1 January 2016 and ends 31 December 2018.
+The taxpayer’s base salary is 160,000 US dollars (USD) and the calculation covers 3 calendar years

 |Company car benefit||6,000||6,000||6,000|